top of page

 Search

 In the devotion “Comfort in Affliction,” I shared about the small flood we had in our house.
-Two months after the flood, we are waiting for our insurance to send us a contract of the amount they will cover for repairs.
-The contract will be followed by a check with the agreed upon amount.
+Two months after the flood, we were still waiting for our insurance to send us a contract for the amount they will cover for repairs.
+The is followed by a check with the agreed upon amount.
 The contract is the promise of the check to come.
 The check is the fulfilled promise which will provide for all the needed repairs as a result of the flood.

 11 In him we have obtained an inheritance, having been predestined according to the purpose of him who works all things according to the counsel of his will, 12 so that we who were the first to hope in Christ might be to the praise of his glory.
 13 In him you also, when you heard the word of truth, the gospel of your salvation, and believed in him, were sealed with the promised Holy Spirit, 14 who is the guarantee of our inheritance until we acquire possession of it, to the praise of his glory.[1]

 The third spiritual blessing Paul shares is being sealed for an inheritance.
 Verses 11-14 are part of the one long, continuous sentence in the Greek, but as we focus on the last four verses, note that “in him” is used four times in these four verses alone.
 Jesus is still at the center.
-Just as we are blessed in him, chosen in him, redeemed in him, and united in him, we have obtained an inheritance in him.
+Just as we are blessed in him, chosen in him, redeemed in him, and united in him, we have been sealed by the Spirit as a result of being in Him.

-“In him we have obtained an inheritance” – There are two possible understandings for inheritance.
+“In him we have obtained an inheritance” – There are two main understandings for inheritance.
 The first understanding states that believers are Christ’s inheritance (John 6:37, 39; 10:29; 17:2, 24).
 The second understanding states that believers receive an inheritance (1 Peter 1:3-4).
-Both are grammatically and theologically correct.
-However, believers receiving an inheritance fits most closely with the rest of Paul’s teaching in this section (vs 3-14).
+But let’s consider a few things.[2]

-Our inheritance is the result of being “predestined according to the purpose of him who works all things according to the counsel of his will.”
-Our inheritance was planned and purposed by God before time just as we were predestined for adoption.
-I won’t go into much detail as we covered predestination and its paradox a few weeks ago, but “William Hendriksen’s comment on this passage is helpful and concise:
+Returning to verse 11, we have been chosen as God’s portion “ having been predestined according to the purpose of him who works all things according to the counsel of his will.”
+That we were chosen as God’s children was planned and purposed by God before time just as we were predestined for adoption (vs 5).
+I won’t go into much detail as we covered predestination and its paradox a few days ago, but “William Hendriksen’s comment on this passage is helpful and concise:

 Neither fate nor human merit determines our destiny.
 The benevolent purpose—that we should be holy and faultless (verse 4), sons of God (verse 5), destined to glorify him forever (verse 6, cf. verses 12 and 14)—is fixed, being part of a larger, universe-embracing plan.
 Not only did God make this plan that includes absolutely all things that ever take place in heaven, on earth, and in hell; past, present, and even the future, pertaining to both believers and unbelievers, to angels and devils, to physical as well as spiritual energies and units of existence both large and small; he also wholly carries it out.
 His providence in time is as comprehensive as is his decree from eternity.
 (New Testament Commentary: Exposition of Ephesians [Grand Rapids: Baker, 1967], p.
 88)”[4]